gramener/gramex/gramex/apps/guide/capturehandler/README.md

             pattern: /$YAMLURL/capture
             handler: CaptureHandler
             kwargs:
+                engine: chrome
                 port: 9901              # Use a different port

-To use an existing instance of capture.js running on a different port, use:
+To use an existing instance of chromecapture.js running on a different port, use:

     :::yaml
             pattern: /$YAMLURL/capture
             handler: CaptureHandler
             kwargs:
+                engine: chrome
-                url: http://server:port/capture/    # Use capture.js from this URL
+                url: http://server:port/capture/    # Use chromecapture.js from this URL

-The default capture.js is under `$GRAMEXPATH/apps/capture/capture.js`.
-To use your own capture.js, run it using `cmd:` on any port and point `url:` to that
+The default chromecapture.js is at `$GRAMEXPATH/apps/capture/chromecapture.js`.
+To use your own chromecapture.js, run it using `cmd:` on any port and point `url:` to that port:
-port:

     :::yaml
             pattern: /$YAMLURL/capture
             handler: CaptureHandler
             kwargs:
+                engine: chrome
-                cmd: phantomjs --ssl-protocol=any /path/to/capture.js --port=9902
+                cmd: node /path/to/chromecapture.js --port=9902
                 url: http://localhost:9902/

 By default, requests timeout within 10 seconds.
 To change this, use `timeout:`.